Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/OAuth SSO Configuration.md

 # OAuth 2.0 Single Sign-On Configuration
 > **Tier**: Server

-Stirling-PDF supports Single Sign-On (SSO) using OAuth 2.0 OpenID Connect (OIDC).
+Stirling PDF supports Single Sign-On (SSO) using OAuth 2.0 OpenID Connect (OIDC).
 This allows users to log in using accounts from external providers such as Google, GitHub, Keycloak, Authentik, and others.

 > **Looking for SAML 2.0 SSO?** See [SAML SSO Configuration](./SAML%20SSO%20Configuration/SAML%20SSO%20Configuration.md) (Enterprise tier).